Laura Fuentes

 You can freeze them after the first rise.
 Meaning, instead of placing them in the fridge, place them in the freezer.
 I thaw them overnight in my fridge -I’ve never taken them out and defrosted straight to oven -something to try.

-dale robinson
+6. dale robinson says

 good morning from the Philippines….I ran onto this recipe and looks good will be trying it today for our family